HandsOnDataViz/book/docs/HandsOnDataViz.md

 GitHub.
 At the same time, Ilya “pulled” the latest version and “pushed” his commits back to GitHub as well.
-Both of us see the commits that each other made, line-by-line in green and red (showing additions and deletions), by selecting the GitHub repo “Code” tab and clicking on one of our commits, as shown in Figure
+Both of us see the commits that each other made, line-by-line in green and red (showing additions and deletions), by selecting the GitHub repo *Code* tab and clicking on one of our commits, as shown in Figure
 <a href="#fig:compare-commits">82</a>.